jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 green: make it pass
 #################################################################################

-I move the terminal to right side of the screen so I can see the entire difference, then add `maxDiff`_
+I move the terminal to right side of the screen, then add `maxDiff`_

 .. code-block:: python